This page provides information on food safety, how to report a food safety complaint and tips for food safety at home.

 Food Poisoning or Food Complaints

 If you feel you have become ill from dining or food purchased within the City, please contact us so our environmental health team can investigate.
-You can also report your food complaint online.

 If you have any of the food left, please keep it and place it in the fridge or freezer until we can collect it from you.